Gingivectomy – Bloomington IL

 The gum tissue, or gingiva, can be very thick and redundant, extending over the crown and covering the tooth surface, making the teeth look short.
-There are several causes of this excess gum tissue including medications, bone that extends too close to the surface of the teeth, inflammation due to gum disease, or altered passive eruption.
+There are several causes of this excess gum tissue including medications, the bone that extends too close to the surface of the teeth, inflammation due to gum disease, or altered passive eruption.

 A gingivectomy is a periodontal procedure that eliminates excess gum tissue.
 The term “gingivectomy” is derived from the Latin word “gingiva” which means gum tissue and the suffix “-ectomy” which means to remove.

-- Cosmetics: To restore normal appearance in size of the teeth when the gum is covering too much of its surface.
+- Cosmetics: To restore normal appearance in the size of the teeth when the gum is covering too much of its surface.
 A gingivectomy will make the teeth appear longer and more proportional.

 - Bone and gum health around the teeth: A gingivectomy reduces deep gum pockets when the bone is not involved, which improves the bone and gum health around the teeth.